mlsample/hairygami_umbrella_sampling/README.md

 ## Citation
 If you find this code useful in your research, please cite the accompanying academic article:

-Sample, Matthew, Michael Matthies, and Petr Šulc.
-“Hairygami: Analysis of DNA Nanostructure’s Conformational Change Driven by Functionalizable Overhangs.” arXiv preprint arXiv:2302.09109 (2023).
+Sample, Matthew, et al. "Hairygami: Analysis of DNA Nanostructures’ Conformational Change Driven by Functionalizable Overhangs."
+ACS nano 18.43 (2024): 30004-30016.